AirMug/OpenQuery/README.md

     <p align="center"> Szechuan Cuisine!  </p>
 </p>

-### History of participation in other hackthons
-None, it's a new project.

-### History of awards/grants/funding
-None for a new project.

 ## Issues and What next
 ### Performance Improvements
 The index laion5B was offline, we use a much much smaller version of index, datacomp_small_12m thanks to **Fondant**, as you can tell from the names, it's 5B versus 12m (only 9m used).